thekarlbrown/ChangeTheWorld/README.md

 sorting, filters, and internet connectivity with the crowd-sourced category's are on the way

-I am currently working on the MySQL/PHP situation
+I have finished the MySQL database, and I am forming the PHP interface

 ----------------------------------